rodeoboy/CheckOut/README.md

   SalePrice, 1.00, 11/11/2017, Banana
 2. Reun the application and select "Add promotions" from the menu.
 3. Type in the path to the file created above.
+NOTE: Promotion products not found in the product catalog will not be added.

 Check Out Cart